-The best free Android apps don't cost a cent upfront, but offer you limitless capabilities.
+The best free Android apps cost nothing upfront, even if they might have in-app purchases or subscriptions lying in wait.
 Whether you've picked up one of the best cheap phones or you pay big bucks for the latest flagship, you get the same experience.

 And if you do buy the latest and greatest Android phones these days, you're paying more for your device.
 Some devices easily blow past the four-figure mark.
 Throw in a monthly data plan, and it's easy to understand why you'd want to slash spending from your mobile budget.

 Why not start to save money by opting for some of the best free Android apps?
 After all, not every app available at Google Play comes with a fee.
 The true challenge is sorting the must-downloads from the ones that will just waste space on your phone.

 Whether you've got a new Android device to load up with apps or you're just looking for new additions to your old phone, here are some of the best free Android apps we've found on our trips through Google Play.